iambenkay/iambenkay.github.io/content/upgrade-mongo-8-0.md

 5. Use `rs.status()` to check the status of the replica set.

 ## Conclusion
 That was what worked for me.
-Let me know
+Let me know in the comments if you run into any issues with this process and I'll try to help you out.